rickmiraldo/CloudFlare-Dynamic-DNS-Updater/README.md

 ## Disclaimer / Important Information
 The original script is NOT mine.
-I was unable to find the original author on Github.
-I got a forked version from the user MyLesGray from his website https://blah.cloud/networks/raspberry-pi-dynamic-dns-using-cloudflare/ but it was written using CloudFlare's v1 API which will be retired on June 4th 2018.
+I *think* the original author is user larrybolt but he seems to have deleted the original repository or I just couldn't find it.
+I got a forked version from the user MyLesGray from his website https://blah.cloud/networks/raspberry-pi-dynamic-dns-using-cloudflare/.
+The original version was written using CloudFlare's v1 API which was retired on June 4th 2018.
 Without prior knowledge of bash scripts I decided to study the CloudFlare v4 API and update the script accordingly by myself.
 This is the end result, which is working fine for me in a Raspberry Pi, but I haven't tested it in every possible scenario.
 YMMV.

 ## Initial setup
 Download the script manually or with wget.
 Make it executable with chmod.
 Next, edit it with nano, vim or whatever you prefer.
 Fill in the following parameters: